 On either side of the statues, there are two other monuments that line the sides to the two statues.
 These statues show different soldiers, farmers, and workers during the anti-Japanese struggle.

-It is important to remember that the Mansudae Grand Monument is considered one of the most sacred areas in the DPRK.
-In North Korea, the site is not considered a typical tourist sight.
+It is important to remember that the Mansudae Grand Monument is considered one of the most sacred areas in North Korea and is not considered a tourist sight.

 You should remain respectful during your entire visit here.

 When visiting the Mansudae Grand Monument, you will first be expected to line up as a group in front of the statues and bow in front of the President Kim Il Sung and General Kim Jong Il statues.